FREQUENTLY ASKED QUESTIONS

 Q: Does Social Security help pay for a funeral?

-A: The Social Security Administration provides a $255 burial allowance to the surviving spouse who was living under the same roof of a person who has paid into Social Security.
+A: The Social Security Administration provides a $255 burial allowance to the surviving spouse who was living under the same roof as a person who has paid into Social Security.
 In addition, there are other benefits available under certain circumstances.

 Q: Does the Veterans Administration help pay for a funeral?

 A: The Veterans Administration provides certain benefits to honorably discharged, deceased veterans.
-The veteran, his or her spouse and dependent children are entitled to burial space in a national cemetery.
+The veteran, his or her spouse, and dependent children are entitled to burial space in a national cemetery.
 In addition, the VA will pay an allowance for transportation if the veteran died in a veteran's hospital.
 The VA will also provide a headstone for non-national cemeteries.

 Q: Why do some families request donations to a charity rather than flowers?

-A: Some families prefer the money that would be spent on flowers be donated to a charity.
+A: Some families prefer that the money that would be spent on flowers be donated to a charity.
 This is a personal choice as many people feel comforted by flowers at the funeral, and even if the family doesn't request flowers, some people still feel more comfortable sending flowers.

 Q: Should I bring a child to a wake or funeral?

 A: Children's attendance at a wake or funeral must be determined on an individual basis.
 It is generally felt that children must feel a part of what is going on when a death occurs.
-It may be traumatic and damaging to a child to feel left out of loop.
+It may be traumatic and damaging to a child to feel left out of the loop.
 If the child does not want to be present at the wake or funeral, he or she should not be forced to attend.
 It would be wise, however, to discuss the child's choices with him or her.
 It should also be remembered that the child may get bored during the wake, and the parent should make some provision for that while at the funeral home.
 We have some excellent literature answering a child's questions about death as well.

 Q: Can I donate my body to science?

 A: Yes.
 Medical schools and research facilities use human remains for training and research purposes.
 There can still be a wake and funeral service for someone who has bequeathed their body to science.
-Before making a final decision on where to make the donation, the terms of the donations should be explored, including the ultimate disposition of the remains.
+Before making a final decision on where to make the donation, the terms of the donation should be explored, including the ultimate disposition of the remains.
 Your funeral director can help you with this.

 Q: Does having a cremation mean there will be no funeral service?